marschall-lab/panacus/README.md

-  hist                Calculate coverage histogram from GFA file growth              Construct growth table from coverage histogram ordered-histgrowth  Compute growth table for order specified in grouping file (or, if non specified, the order of paths in the GFA file) table               Compute coverage table for count items help                Print this message or the help of the given subcommand(s)
+  hist                Calculate coverage histogram from GFA file growth              Construct growth table from coverage histogram ordered-histgrowth  Compute growth table for order specified in grouping file (or, if non specified, the order of paths in the GFA file) table               Compute coverage table for count type help                Print this message or the help of the given subcommand(s)

 Options: